keatinl1/LQR-Drone/README.md

 # LQR-Drone
-Linear Quadratic Regulators (LQR) are an optimal control strategy.
+Linear Quadratic Regulators or LQRs are an optimal control strategy.
+Kalman filters are a form of optimal estimator.
+When these two are put together, this is known as Linear Quadratic Gaussian or LQG.

+See figure 1 for the results of applying the controller to the drone and scroll further for the explanation.

 ## Results achieved
 <p align="center">